Asana

 Connecting Asana to Chipp

-- Go to app.chipp.ai and open your app
+- Go to build.chipp.ai and open your app

-- Sign into your Asana account and grant permission
+- Click Connect and sign into your Asana account

 - Select which tools to enable